Kansas City Community Outreach

 Field training exercise, street scene Field training exercise, decontamination scene

-- The Kansas City Division hosted the Junior Special Agent graduation ceremony, where Assistant Special Agent in Charge Dan Jones administered the oath of office to the graduates.
-The program ran during the 2011–2012 school year, with special agents and support personnel providing instruction to the fourth grade students at Garcia Elementary every other Wednesday for the duration of the school year.
+- The Kansas City Division hosted the Junior Special Agent graduation ceremony, where Assistant Special Agent in Charge Shelley Doherty administered the oath of office to the graduates.
+The program ran during the 2012–2013 school year, with special agents and support personnel providing instruction to the fourth grade students at Garcia Elementary every other Wednesday for the duration of the school year.

-- We hosted our annual Youth Leadership Academy on June 29, 2012.
-The academy is comprised of students entering their junior and senior years of high school who have been nominated for participation by their schools.
-Approximately 45 students from area high schools attended the eight-hour program, where topics covered included an overview of the FBI and our jurisdiction, careers with the FBI, the internship program, cyber crimes, hostage negotiations, evidence recovery, and SWAT demonstrations.
-Learn More
+- We hosted our annual Youth Leadership Academy on June 6, 2013.
+The academy is comprised of students entering their junior or senior years of high school who have been nominated for participation by their schools.
+Approximately 25 students from area high schools attended the eight-hour program, where topics covered included an overview of the FBI and our jurisdiction, careers with the FBI, the internship program, cyber crimes, hostage negotiations, evidence recovery, and SWAT demonstrations.
+Learn more

 - The FBI Kansas City Division partnered with the Mexican Consulate office in Kansas City to host a Community Relations Executive Seminar Training (CREST).
 The program, which took place on Thursday, April 11, 2013, provided a forum in which the FBI could provide educational information and briefings on specific topics of interest and concern to leaders of the Hispanic community, including civil rights, hate crimes, identity theft, and a general overview of the FBI.
 The CREST event proved to be an excellent avenue for an open exchange of dialogue and friendship.
 More info and photos